Axis-pizza/Axis_docs/requirements/19-axis-core-implementation-rfc.md

 → USDC out
 ```

-The current phase should avoid over-scoping into backend, database, frontend, Auction Program, ClearCorrection, or JIT liquidity.
+The current phase should avoid over-scoping into backend architecture, database schema, frontend redesign, production Auction Program, ClearCorrection, or Axis-controlled JIT liquidity.

 Those areas remain important, but they should not block the first Axis Core implementation.

+This RFC is complete enough for P0 issue creation.

-The next step is to review this RFC with engineering contributors, then convert the agreed P0 scope into implementation issues.
+The next step is to convert the agreed P0 scope into GitHub issues, beginning with repository scaffold, CI, LiteSVM, Token-2022 validation, account model proposal, instruction surface proposal, ApprovedRoute proposal, fee accounting proposal, and controlled adapter validation.